bugzmanov/nes_ebook/src/chapter_7.md

 }
 ```

+All we need to track:
+- strobe mode begin on/off ,
-Then all we need to track: strobe mode, status of all buttons and an index of a button to be reported on next read:
+- the status of all buttons
+- an index of a button to be reported on next read.

 ```rust
 pub struct Joypad {